Siteimprove/alfa/CONTRIBUTING.md

 #### Signing off on commits

-A sign-off is made by including a message in the following format in the comment of each commit that is part of your constribution:
+A sign-off is made by including a message in the following format in the comment of each commit that is part of your contribution:

 ```
 Signed-off-by: John Doe <john.doe@example.com>